Q. short-locative grammar.

 (ciryas)

-In the same document Tolkien gave the plural forms ciryais, lassis and the partitive plural ciryalis for this s-inflection.
+Tolkien also gave the plural forms ciryais, lassis and the partitive plural ciryalis for this s-inflection in the Plotz letter.
 A similar “short locative” form appears in the Entu, Ensi, Enta Declension (EEED) probably from the late 1920s (VT36/8): [ent]os, [ent]es, [ent]as beside longer entosse, entesse, entasse.
-Until recently, this was nearly all the information we had about this case: that it was inflected by adding -s to vocalic nouns, and that it was (probably) etymologically related to the locative in a way similar to how the dative was related to the allative.
+Until the publication of PE21 in 2013 (see below), this was nearly all the information we had about this case: that it was inflected by adding -s to vocalic nouns, and that it was (probably) etymologically related to the locative in a way similar to how the dative was related to the allative.
 Anthony Appleyard coined the term “respective” for this case based on one theory of its grammatical function:

 The role of the case that I call ‘respective’ may relate to Locative as Dative relates to Allative: when a noun A is Allative, something goes to(wards) A, and when A is Dative, some object or action or favour ‘goes to’ A semi-literally or figuratively.
 Perhaps ‘-s’ means “concerning”, “with respect to”, “paying attention to”, and (most often) “about” in “think or talk or write about”, whence my name for it: when A is Locative the action is at A but does not move towards A, and when A is Respective the action concerns but does not directly affect or ‘go towards’ A (Quenya Grammar Reexamined, 1995).

 There is no direct evidence supporting this theory of its use, however.
 Ales Bican also wrote about this declension at some length (the -s case, 2002).
-Ales pointed out that we do not know exactly what function the case serves, and following his lead I use the more neutral term “s-case” as a label for this inflection.
-As pointed out by Bican, not every instance of an s-inflection in the corpus has to correspond to the s-case decribed in the Plotz letter.
+Ales pointed out that we do not know exactly what function the case serves.
+Following his lead I used to refer to this case using the neutral “s-case” label, but in 2024 I started referring to it as the short-locative.
+As pointed out by Bican, not every instance of an s-inflection in the corpus has to correspond to the short-locative described in the Plotz letter.
 Bican pointed out there are examples of s-inflections in the 1930s that seem to be a dative, and the existence of a 1930s s-dative was confirmed in later publications (PE21/61, Primitive Quendian Structure: Final Consonants, written in 1936, published in 2013).

-Finally, a phrase from the 1940s has been published with examples and glosses that seem to fit a locative-like function for the s-case:
+A phrase from the 1940s has been published with examples and glosses that seem to fit a locative-like function for the short-locative:

-Here aldaryas “by Monday” [sic., actually “by Tuesday”] and menelyas “on Wednesday” both seem to be examples of use of the s-case.
-This sentence was written two decades before the Plotz, but assuming these s-inflections serve the same grammatical function, they seem little different in use from the ordinary locative.
+Here aldaryas “by Monday” [sic., actually “by Tuesday”] and menelyas “on Wednesday” both seem to be examples of use of the short-locative.
+Similar pronominal elements appear in Demonstrative, Relative, and Correlative Stems (DRC) from the late 1940s: manaryas “on what day”, yanaryas “in those days of yore”, etc. (PE23/109).
+These examples were written two decades before the Plotz, but assuming these s-inflections serve the same grammatical function, they seem little different in use from the ordinary locative

-Neo-Quenya: Since we know so little about the s-case, and what little we know seems to indicate it was functionally similar to the locative, I would avoid using it in Neo-Quenya, and stick to the better understood locative suffix -sse instead.
-If you do want to use it, I would inflect it more or less like the dative, e.g. -es after consonantal nouns: atanes.
+Neo-Quenya: Since we don’t know much about the short locative, and what little we know seems to indicate it was functionally similar to the locative, I would avoid using it in Neo-Quenya for ordinary writing and stick to the better understood full locative suffix -sse.
+However the short locative might be useful in poetry or casual speech where brevity is important.
+If you do use the short locative, I would inflect it more or less like the dative, e.g. -es after consonantal nouns: atanes.

 ciryas ← cirya ✧ Plotz/8